FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Kamile Shamsie

 Kamila Shamsie (1973) was born in Pakistan.
 Her father is an Englishman and her mother is a journalist and editor.
-Kamila is part of the third generation of women writers in her family.
+Kamila is part of a family of women writers.
 She published her first book in 1998.
-Her seventh novel, "Home Fire" (2017) was well received by critics and won the 2018 Women's Prize for Fiction.
+Her seventh novel, "Home Fire" (2017) won the 2018 Women's Prize for Fiction.

-The novel "Home Fire" follows the members of the Pasha family, a Muslim family living in London and composed of twin siblings, Aneeka and Parvaiz, and their older sister Isma, who takes care of her siblings since their mother's death.
+The novel "Home Fire" follows the members of the Pasha family, a Muslim family living in London and composed of twin siblings, Aneeka and Parvaiz, and their older sister Isma, who has taken care of her siblings since their mother's death.
 Their father, a jihadi, had died earlier.
-When the twins were 19, Isma decided to leave London and the twins and go to the United States to finish her studies.
-When Parvaiz was unable to get a scholarship to go to college, he decided to join ISIS, following in his father's footsteps.
-From then on, the situation for the family and others involved becomes very complicated.
+When the twins were 19, Isma decided to leave the twins and go to the United States to finish her studies.
+However, Parvaiz, unable to secure a scholarship to attend college, opted to join ISIS, following in his father's footsteps.
+From then on, things become very difficult for the family and others involved.

 Answer: Ayelet Gundar-Goshen

-Ayelet Gundar-Goshen was born in Israel in 1982, earned a master's degree in Clinical Psychology, studied screenplay, and has been a news editor for Israel's leading newspaper.
-Her novels, generally set in Israel, do not discuss political issues.
-Ayelet discusses human issues: how to deal with prejudice, why good people commit bad acts, why people lie.
+Ayelet Gundar-Goshen (1982) was born in Israel and has been a news editor for Israel's leading newspaper.
+Ayelet does not discuss political issues in her books.
+She discusses some human issues, such as how to overcome prejudice, why good people commit bad acts, and why people lie.

-In "Walking Lions" (2014), one night the honorable neurosurgeon Dr. Eitan Green, tired from work, is driving home when he runs over a person.
-When he gets out of the car to check what has happened, he sees that the person did not survive the crash and that he was an African immigrant.
-So the doctor flees the scene and decides to keep the incident a secret.
+In her book, "Waking Lions" (2014), the neurosurgeon, Dr. Eitan Green, is driving home when he runs over a person.
+When he checks what has happened, he sees that the person did not survive the crash and that he was an African immigrant.
+So, Dr. Eitan flees the scene and decides to keep the incident a secret.
 However, the situation becomes complicated because there are two facts he did not count on.
-First, the widow finds out who the driver was and shows up at the hospital to demand of him something that is not money, and second: his wife, who is a police inspector, is in charge of investigating a hit-and-run case.
-With that, the circle closes in on the good doctor.
+First, the widow discovered who the driver of the hit-and-run was and started blackmailing him, and second: his wife, who is a police inspector, is in charge of investigating the hit-and-run case.

 This quiz was reviewed by FunTrivia editor looney_tunes before going online.